-As tax season ramps up, so do the efforts of scam artists looking to steal people's financial data and money.
+In any season, scam artists are on the lookout for ways to steal financial data and money from vulnerable people.
 Such fraudulent activities often target older adults.
-Whether you're in this age bracket or worry about senior parents and other relatives, here are seven ways to prevent elder financial abuse:
+Whether you're in this age bracket or worry about senior parents and other relatives, here are seven ways to help prevent elder financial abuse and fraud:

 - 1. Keep both paper and online financial documents in a secure place.
 Monitor accounts and retain statements. - 2.
 Exercise caution when making financial decisions.
 If someone exerts pressure or promises unreasonably high or guaranteed returns, walk away. - 3.
 Write checks only to legitimate financial institutions, rather than to a person. - 4.
 Be alert for phony phone calls.
 The IRS doesn't collect money this way.
 Another scam involves someone pretending to be a grandchild who's in trouble and needs money.
 Don't provide confidential information or send money until you can verify the caller's identity. - 5.
 Beware of emails requesting personal data even if they appear to be from a real financial institution.
-After all, shouldn't your banker or financial professional already know these things?
+Remember, your banker or financial professional already has these things.
 Ignore contact information provided in the email.
 Instead, contact the financial institution through a known telephone number. - 6.
 As much as possible, maintain a social network.
 Criminals target isolated people because often they're less aware of scams and lack trusted confidants. - 7.
 Work only with qualified professionals, including accountants, bankers and attorneys.